PapaAsibuo/PayFan/README.md

 ## CLICK ON "code" TO VIEW CODE

 This code was created for use on the Arduino MEGA and MEGA 2560 boards.

+Below is a wiring diagram for the PayFan